Portrait of Henry VIII: Surviving images

-A full-size cartoon done by Holbein in preparation for the portrait group survives in the collection of the National Portrait Gallery, showing only the left-hand third of the group, with the two Henries.
+A full-size cartoon done by Holbein in preparation for the portrait group survives in the collection of the National Portrait Gallery, showing only the left-hand third of the group, with the two Henrys.
 This was used to make an outline of the design on the wall, by pricking holes along the main lines and pushing powdered soot through.
 The cartoon differs slightly from the final version.
 Most notably it shows Henry standing in a more traditional three-quarters view rather than the final and iconic head-on position.

 Also surviving is a much smaller half-length portrait of Henry by Holbein that is today in the collection of the Thyssen-Bornemisza Museum in Madrid.
 This, the only surviving painting of Henry from Holbein's hand, may also have been a preparatory study.
 In it Henry wears much the same clothing as the final mural but is still posed in a three-quarters view.
 For many years this painting was owned by the Spencer family and housed at Althorp.
 Financial problems forced the 7th Earl Spencer to sell much of the art collection, and it was purchased by Heinrich Thyssen.

 All the remaining copies of the painting are today attributed to other artists, though in most cases the name of the copyist is unknown.
 They vary dramatically in their quality and faithfulness to the original source.
 Most of the reproductions only copy the image of Henry, though a copy by Remigius van Leemput of the entire mural is in the Royal Collection, usually on display at Hampton Court Palace.
 This was made in 1667 for Charles II.
 The highest quality, and best known, copy is that currently in the collection of the Walker Art Gallery (illustration), which may have been commissioned by Edward Seymour, Jane's brother.